Operation Lotus (BJP): Madhya Pradesh

-The crisis started when long loyalist Congress politician Jyotiraditya Scindia suddenly went to Delhi and resigned from Congress and joined BJP.
+The crisis started when the long established loyalist Congress politician Jyotiraditya Scindia suddenly resigned from the INC and joined the BJP.
 This led to many supporters of him resigning from Congress as well.

-Hardeep Singh Dang resigned from the assembly membership and consequently from Indian National Congress, citing in a letter, 'ignorance from his party' and then joined BJP on March 21, 2020, along with 21 others.
+Hardeep Singh Dang resigned from assembly membership and consequently from Indian National Congress, citing in a letter that it was due to 'ignorance from his party', and then joined BJP on March 21, 2020, along with 21 others.
 Ultimately, this exodus led to the fall of the Kamal Nath government.